 Guatemala Itinerary – Day 2

 Climb San Pedro Volcano

-Useful tip: Travel agencies in San Pedro may try to convince you to hire a guide through their agency, however, you will still need to pay the 100Q entrance fee at the visitor center.
+- Travel agencies in San Pedro may try to convince you to hire a guide through their agency, but you’ll still need to pay the 100Q entrance fee at the visitor center.

 Climb Acatenango Volcano

 Acatenango is Guatemala’s third-largest volcano.
 It stands at an impressive 3976 meters (13,044 feet) on the outskirts of Antigua.
 And next to this beast, lies its active and violent sister, Volcano Fuego (aka The Volcano of Fire)!
 Believe it or not, you can hike Acatenango and watch Fuego erupt from its summit.
 It’s an incredible two-day experience that will leave you breathless, literally and figuratively.